mikeal/IPSQL/docs/importing-csv.md

 The extension of the output file determines what the export format is.
 Right now, only `.car` is supported, but eventually other block stores and archive formats will be added.

+`.car` files can be imported into IPFS for distribution and can also be stored in Filecoin.

 You can now run queries against this file directly with the `query` command.

 ```